 Based on changes to Title V, Bakersfield College's Curriculum Committee (CRC) has revised its local GE pattern to reflect those updates (CRC Proposed Changes to Local GE; CRC Presentation to Senate, March 13, 2024) to be implemented starting Summer of 2025.
-The changes proposed by the Curriculum Committee were approved by the Academic Senate on April 3, 2024.
+The changes proposed (need approved new local GE pattern) by the Curriculum Committee were approved by the Academic Senate on April 3, 2024.
 Likewise, based on changes due to AB 928, we have a 928 Task Force and will begin following the single Transfer GE Pattern (CalGETC) in Fall 2025.